-- the aircraft is 2 NM from the FAF and the approach mode is armed - the LEG mode is selected - the aircraft is heading towards the FAF - the FAF or a co-located IAF/FAF is the active waypoint - the KLN 90B confirms that adequate integrity monitoring is available to complete the approach. - RAIM is available at FAF & MAP
+- the aircraft is 2 NM from the FAF and the approach mode is armed - the LEG mode is selected - · the aircraft is heading towards the FAF - the FAF or a co-located IAF/FAF is the active waypoint - the KLN 900 confirms that adequate integrity monitoring is available to complete the approach. - RAIM is available at FAF & MAP

-If any of these conditions are not met, the KLN 90B will not transition to the approach active mode and a missed approach will be required if the conditions do not change before reaching the FAF.
-If all of these conditions are met then the CDI scale factor will start to change to $\pm 0.3$ NM and the external annunciator will indicate ACTV.
+If any of these conditions are not met, the KLN 900 will not transition to the approach active mode and a missed approach will be required if the conditions do not change before reaching the FAF.
+If all of these conditions are met then the CDI scale factor will start to change to ± 0.3 NM, the external annunciator will indicate ACTV, and the KLN 900's status line will display APR.

-5. At the FAF (position D in figure 6-1) the CDI scale factor will be at $\pm 0.3$ NM and will remain at this scale factor until you manually cancel the approach mode by either pressing the external GPS APR button to change to the ARM mode, by initiating a direct to operation or by changing to OBS mode.
+5. At the FAF (position D in figure 6-1) the CDI scale factor will be at ± 0.3 NM and will remain at this scale factor until you manually cancel the approach mode by either pressing the external GPS APR button to change to the ARM mode, by initiating a direct-to operation or by changing to OBS mode.

-WARNING: It is not approved to conduct the final portion of the approach unless the KLN 90B is in the approach active mode (ACTV on external annunciator).
+WARNING: It is not approved to conduct the final portion of the approach unless the KLN 900 is in the approach active mode (ACTV on external annunciator, APR on the KLN 900's status line).

-6. Fly to the Missed Approach Point. (position E in figure 6-1).
-The KLN 90B will not automatically sequence to the next waypoint.
+6. Fly to the Missed Approach Point (position E in figure 6-1).
+The KLN 900 will not automatically sequence to the next waypoint.
 You must manually change to the appropriate waypoint according to the situation.
-By default, the KLN 90B will nominate the first waypoint of the published missed approach procedure when is pressed and the active waypoint is the MAP (rule number 4 in section 3.8).
+By default, the KLN 900 will nominate the first waypoint of the published missed approach procedure when s is pressed, and the active waypoint is the MAP and you have flown past the MAP (rule number 4 in section 3.8).